Imperial villa of San Martino on the island of Elba from the 19th century

 Description

 Imperial villa on San Martino Island, Elba.
 A lithograph printed in two colors by Eugène Ciceroni according to instructions by André Durand, published in Paris by Lemercier and included in the well-known work “L’Ile d’Elbe album recueilli sous la diréction de M. le Prince Anatole Demidoff, 1862”.
-The print has been framed in the original hand-marbled cardboard frame in shades of green, and the entire piece is mounted in a shaped rod in Siena yellow color.
-The view described was photographed from the village.
+The print is framed in the original handmade marbled cardboard in shades of green, and the entire piece is mounted in a shaped rod in Siena yellow.
+The view discussed was photographed from the village.

 Original antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Antique products in Rococo and Louis XV styles are also interesting and noteworthy.
-Next is Baroque, a name derived from the Portuguese “barocco” — meaning an irregularly developed pearl.
-These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, a term derived from the Portuguese “barocco” – meaning an irregularly developed pearl.
+These were highly ornate, luxurious pieces designed to shine with splendor and play a significant role in opulence.
+Rarely used materials were selectively employed to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the past era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
 Renaissance furniture was quite heavy and massive, often using brown stains, with cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.

-Lion paws, eagle heads — these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French creators.
+Lion’s paws, eagle heads – these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details